Snowy Adventures Ahead: 7 Colorado Winter Hikes You Can’t Miss

 Lovell Gulch Trail | Woodland Park

-Solo winter hiking feels safe as you wander along neighborhood fences and hear their chickens cluck away.
-But give yourself a few minutes and you’ll find yourself in the middle of the forest, inhaling pine rich scent and taking in fantastic mountain views.
+Solo winter hiking feels safe here, as you pass neighborhood fences and hear chickens cluck.
+But soon, you'll be surrounded by forest, inhaling the pine-rich air and soaking in stunning mountain views.

 Keep in mind this is a mostly forested trail with glimpses of mountains along the way.
 If you want all mountain views, head to Buena Vista or make hiking in Breckenridge the destination.